galaxyproject/training-material/topics/admin/tutorials/gxadmin/tutorial.md

 # Queries

 **@slugger70's favourite**: `gxadmin query old-histories`.
 He contributed this function to find old histories, as their instance has a 90 day limit on histories, anything older than that might be automatically removed.
-This helps their group identify any histories that they can purge in order to save space.
-Running this on UseGalaxy.eu, we have some ancient histories that probably are no longer useful to their owners.
+This helps their group identify any histories that can be purged in order to save space.
+Running this on UseGalaxy.eu, we have some truly ancient histories, and maybe could benefit from a similar policy.

 id  |        update-time         | user-id | email |           name           | published | deleted | purged | hid-counter
 --- | -------------------------- | ------- | ----- | ------------------------ | --------- | ------- | ------ | ------------